untra/untra.github.io/_posts/2015-12-28-psychometrics.md

 It's no secret that the Myers-Briggs test is entirely entertainment.
 Participants are put into one of two states for four separate categories, making $$ 2^4 = 16$$ different types people can fall into.
 All of the results have mostly positive connotations.
 This is a small enough pool of different "types" people can get behind.
 It's like horoscopes for the slightly less gullible.

 We took a different psychometric test in our projects class.
 We took the [Social Style](http://www.tracomcorp.com/solutions/by-element/social-style/model/) test, a product of the TRACOM Group, a social sciences company based out of Centennial, Colorado.
-It was presented to us like something we were going to encounter immediately after entering the workforce.
-For clarification, I would not work for a company that made me take a personality test.
-To me, a personality test says a manager have run out of ideas, and that they are willing to trust a quick-fix hocus-pocus approach than actually get to know their employees.
+It was presented to us (the students soon-to-be graduates soon-to-be code monkies) like something we prepare for when entering the workforce.
+A personality test!

 What got under my skin with this test was how your score were calculated.
 An example of the test is [here](https://www.cs.colorado.edu/~ksiek/Teaching/GEEN1400/F09/Class-Docs/Week2-SocialStyles.pdf).
 Basically, you answer 15 questions for two sections: Assertiveness and Responsiveness.
 Each question you give an integer score from 1 to 4.
 You then sum up all of your assertiveness scores and all of your responsiveness scores, divide each by 15, and then plot yourself on a 2D graph.
 If you're curious, I scored a $$(1.5,2.1)$$ on the social styles test.